faustinoaq/sentry-run/README.md

 ## How does it work?

-Basically this shards check a `sentry.lock` file.
+Basically this shard checks a `sentry.lock` file.

 When you run your code `Sentry.run` create a `sentry.lock` and then yield a block.
-After a code change Sentry recompile your file and rerun a new app instance with `run_command` in `Sentry.config`.
+After a code change Sentry recompiles your file and rerun a new app instance with `run_command` in `Sentry.config`.

 ## Contributing